KCUBioInfo/554-Assignment-6/README.md

 ## Problem 4: Gibbs Sampler (15 pts)

-Write a function named gibbs_sampler() that implements the Gibbs Sampling algorithm (textbook p.
+Write a function named gibbs_sampler(dna, k) that implements the Gibbs Sampling algorithm (textbook p.
 101) for motif finding.
 Be sure to use LaPlace Succession when calculating counts, profile, and score.
 Note that the argument *t* in the pseudocode refers to len(dna).